 New York.
 The Big Apple.
 The Empire State.
-There’s so much to see in this great city all year round.
-During the winter, people flock there to see the ball drop on New Years Eve or do some shopping during the Christmas sales but be warned: it’s freezing!
-Layers, scarfs and hats will definitely be needed.
+From there being so many things to do in NYC alone or as a group, no matter what time of year the trip is planned around, you’ll be able to see what this city has to offer.
+During the winter, people flock there to see the ball drop on New Year’s Eve or do some shopping during the Christmas sales but be warned: it’s freezing!
+Layers, scarfs, and hats will definitely be needed.
 In the summer, it’s the perfect time to enjoy all of New York’s parks and sightsee in warm weather, but it can get humid and sticky so be prepared for that if you’re throwing on a rucksack and heading out all day.
 It’s during the spring that the city is at it’s most beautiful in our humble opinion.

 Where to stay?

 WestHouse Hotel: We stayed at the WestHouse Hotel, a very luxurious and elegant place in Manhattan just a stones throw away from Central Park, Times Square and the theatres of Broadway.
 There’s plenty of yellow cabs if you fancy hailing one in traditional New York style, but with a Subway station less than two minutes walk away that’s a good option if you want to explore the city at a cheap cost.